Table of Contents

 Unfortunately, the vehicle is likely to be damaged during the motorcycle accident.
-If it’s bad enough to require professional repairs, expenses can be added to the final settlement value.
+Expenses can be added to the final settlement value if it’s bad enough to require professional repairs.

 If you lost a family member because of a motorcycle accident, you might file a wrongful death lawsuit against the other truck driver.
 Your motorcycle accident settlement covers funeral expenses and the loss of consortium.